janos-ijgyarto/vadon/README.md

 Also provides immediate mode developer GUI.
 ### Editor
-Derived from Application, allows clients to create and edit scenes via the Node system.
-Custom Node types can be registered and will be available in the editor as well.
+Derived from Application, allows clients to create and edit scenes via ECS.
+Custom Component types can be registered and will be available in the editor as well.
 ### Demo
 Optional projects to showcase how Vadon can be used to create a game application, as well as the relevant dev tools.
 #### Common
-Shared code, e.g Node definitions.
+Shared code, e.g ECS.
 #### Editor
-Instantiates the editor, initializes with custom Node types.
+Instantiates the editor, initializes with custom Component types.
 #### Game
 Instantiates application, runs content created in the editor.
 ## Importing Vadon